coderofsalvation/nodeProxyLAMP/README.md

     cd nodeServerPlatform
     sudo ./install.sh

+Done!
-or review [install.sh](https://github.com/coderofsalvation/nodeServerPlatform/blob/master/install.sh) if you wanna check before doing that.
+(or review [install.sh](https://github.com/coderofsalvation/nodeServerPlatform/blob/master/install.sh) if you wanna check before doing that.    )

+then..wipe your tears of joy and make sure other services (apache/lighthttpd e.g.) are no longer running on port 80.
+Then run as root:

+    sudo update-rc.d foobar defaults
+    sudo /etc/init.d/forever start

 Dependancies
 ============